 "Swimming Nude."
 Permafrost.
 Hybrid/ lyric essay.
 Issue 39.1, Winter 2017.
 Print.
 Nominated for a Pushcart Prize.

 "Poetry of Personal Myth: Magnetic Migratory Bird Woman."
 Forage.
 Poetry with images, Vol.1, Issue 4.
 January 2017.
-Online.
+Online. (a poem version of the below short story).

 “Night-Witches” and “Cape Kidnappers’ Home for Lonely Girls.”
 Luna Luna.
 Flash fiction, October 2016.